Here, we take an in-depth look at the latest monitoring information for Romania.

 Safe digital experiences refer to actions taken to protect children from harmful and illegal online content, conduct, contact, and risks as young consumers and to improve their well-being online through a safe, age-appropriate digital environment created in a way that respects children’s best interests.

-- In March 2023, the Romanian Government proposed a Memorandum that the National Authority for Management and Regulation in Communications (ANCOM) takes up the role of the Digital Services Coordinator (DSC) as required by the Digital Services Act (DSA).
+- In March 2023, the Romanian Government proposed that the National Authority for Management and Regulation in Communications (ANCOM) as the Digital Services Coordinator (DSC) as required by the Digital Services Act (DSA).
 The same memorandum granted ANCOM the necessary powers to meet the deadline for DSC designation.

 - The National Audiovisual Council can also request service providers offering storage space for video-sharing platforms to remove, disable, or restrict access to such a platform and domain name registrars who allocate domain names to such a platform to remove the domain name for such a platform.